India women's national under-20 football team: AFC U-19 Women's Championship

 The AFC U-19 Women's Championship serves as a qualifying competition for the FIFA U-20 Women's World Cup.
 For first three edition from 2002, it had been organised on every even years, and in all those three championships India participated.
 After 2006 Championship, it had been organised on every odd years since 2007 and coincidentally India failed to qualify for the Championships since then.

 India hosted the inaugural AFC U-19 Women's Championship in 2002.
 India U-19 failed to advance beyond group stage, finishing third in group.
 Indian girls lost to eventual champions Japan by 9−0 and South Korea by 4−0, only had a win against Guam by 6−0 but did not help much to move forward.

 In next edition of championship held in China, India done well to reach quarter finals, winning against Hong Kong by 2−1, Singapore by 1−0 and a loss against Chinese Tapei by 0−3, and reaching the quarter final, their FIFA U20 Worldcup dream was shattered as was knocked out by North Korea by 0−10.

 For 2006 edition the qualification round started for AFC U19 Women's Championship, where India easily qualified, defeating Kyrgyzstan by 7−0 and Bangladesh by 9−0 which was their biggest win that time.
 2006 AFC U-19 Women's Championship saw India finishing bottom of group, consisting of Asian heavyweights South Korea, North Korea and Japan, defeated by all these three team by huge goal difference of 11−0, 14−0 and 6−0 respectively.
 That's the last time India made it into the group stage of the AFC U-19 Women's Championship.

+India celebrating after qualifying for the 2026 AFC U20 Asian Cup.